 Since so much of our time is spent either at work, traveling to and from work, or thinking about work, it inevitably plays a huge role in our lives.
-If you feel bored or unsatisfied with what you do for large parts of the day, it can take a serious toll on your physical and mental health.
-You may feel burned out and frustrated, anxious, depressed, or unable to enjoy time at home knowing that another workday lays ahead.
+If you feel bored or unsatisfied with how you spend large parts of the day, it can take a serious toll on your physical and mental health.
+You may feel burned out and frustrated, anxious, depressed, or unable to enjoy time at home knowing that another workday lies ahead.

 Having to concentrate for long periods on tasks you find mundane, repetitive, or unsatisfying can cause high levels of stress.
-What's more, if you don't find your work meaningful and rewarding, it's hard to generate the effort and enthusiasm needed to advance in your job or career.
-As well as feeling happy and satisfied, you are far more likely to be successful in an occupation that you feel passionate about.
+What's more, if you don't find your work meaningful and rewarding, it's hard to generate the effort and enthusiasm necessary to advance in your job or career.
+As well as feeling happy and satisfied, you are far more likely to achieve success in an occupation that you feel passionate about.

 For many of us, career dreams are just that: dreams.
-The practical realities of paying the bills, putting food on the table and the kids through school mean that you have to spend 40 hours every week doing a job that you don't enjoy.
+The practical realities of paying the bills and putting food on the table and the kids through school mean that you have to spend 40 hours every week doing a job that you don't enjoy.
 Or maybe you have to juggle multiple jobs, as well as school or family commitments, just to get by in today's economy.
-The idea of choosing to make a career change may seem about as realistic as choosing to become a professional athlete or an astronaut.
+The idea of making a career change may seem about as realistic as choosing to become a professional athlete or an astronaut.

 Still, getting up every morning dreading the thought of going to work, then staring at the clock all day willing it to be time to leave can take a real toll on your health.
 It can leave you feeling agitated, irritable, disillusioned, helpless, and completely worn out—even when you're not at work.
-In fact, having a monotonous or unfulfilling job can leave you just as vulnerable to stress and burnout as having one which leaves you rushed off your feet, and it can be just as harmful to your overall mental well-being as being unemployed.
+In fact, having a monotonous or unfulfilling job can leave you just as vulnerable to stress and burnout as having one that keeps you rushed off your feet, and it can be just as harmful to your overall mental health as being unemployed.

-Try to find some value in what you do.
-Even in some mundane jobs, you can often focus on how what you do helps others, for example, or provides a much needed product or service.
+Try to find some value in your role.
+Even in some mundane jobs, you can often focus on how your position helps others, for example, or provides a much needed product or service.
 Focus on aspects of the job that you do enjoy—even if it's just chatting with your coworkers at lunch.
 Changing your attitude towards your job can help you regain a sense of purpose and control.

 Volunteer—at work and outside of work.
 Every boss appreciates an employee who volunteers for a new project.
 Undertaking new tasks and learning new skills at work can help prevent boredom and improve your resume.
 Volunteering outside of work can improve your self-confidence, stave off depression, and even provide you with valuable work experience and contacts in your area of interest.